 - 1 can black beans, rinsed and drained

 - 1 can Hunt's fire roasted diced tomatoes with garlic, drained

 - 2 T lime juice

 - salt and pepper, to taste

-- In a colander, drain and rinse your black beans.
-Set aside.
+- Using a colander, rinse and drain black beans and set aside.

-- Using a fry pan, add your frozen corn and turn the heat to medium.
-Cook, stirring every few minutes, for about ten minutes, until your corn kernels start to develop a beautiful char.
+- In a fry pan, add frozen corn and turn the heat to medium.
+Cook for about ten minutes, stirring every few minutes, until kernels start to have beautiful char marks.

-- While your corn is roasting, drain your tomatoes and set aside.
+- While your corn is cooking, drain your tomatoes.
 Chop your onion and avocado.

 - Add corn, onion, tomatoes, avocado, and black beans to a bowl.
 Add lime juice and red wine vinegar, and gently stir to mix.